Webricolage/firefox-theme-pop-os/README.md

 ### Pop!
 Dark

+Unofficial theme based on the style of Pop!\_OS.

 A theme with a dark title bar, tabs and toolbar.

-Highlights: teal
+With teal highlights.

 Based on Pop!_OS GTK Theme: https://github.com/pop-os/gtk-theme